zulip/zulip-mobile/docs/howto/debugging.md

 1. Enable debugging on the device

    To debug on your physical iOS device, go to `Settings > Safari > Advanced` and make sure `Web Inspector` is on.

    For iOS Simulator you can skip this step, as it is already enabled.

 2. Connect to the device

    * Run Safari (even if your browser of choice is something else).
-* If you have not done so already, enable the developer tools by going to Safari’s menu, `Preferences > Advanced`, check the `Show Develop menu in the menu bar` checkbox.
+   * If you have not done so already, enable the developer tools by going to Safari’s menu, `Preferences > Advanced`, and checking the `Show Develop menu in the menu bar` checkbox.
-* In the app you are debugging, make sure you have navigated to a screen that is showing a message list
+   * In the app you are debugging, make sure you have navigated to a screen that is showing a message list.
    * In the `Develop` menu, find your device and select it.

 3. Debug

    You now have access to the rich developer tools you might be familiar with.
 You can inspect HTML elements, CSS styles and examine console.log output.

 ### Debug WebView on Android

 1. Enable debugging on the device

    To debug on your physical Android device, go to `Settings > About phone`.
 Next, tap the `Build number` panel seven times.
 You will get a notice that now you are a developer.
 Go back to the main Settings screen.
 Go to the new `Developer` options menu and enable the `USB debugging` checkbox.

-For Android Emulator you can skip this step, as it is already enabled.
+   For the Android emulator you can skip this step, as it is already enabled.

 2. Connect to the device

    * Run Chrome.
    * Navigate to `about:inspect`.
    * Check the `Discover USB devices` and the app will appear.

 3. Debug

    You now have access to the rich developer tools you might be familiar with.
 You can inspect HTML elements, CSS styles and examine console.log output.

 ## Tools: Native